This is a very important question and we have some answers that might help.

 Through the Honors College your leadership and service internship activities are taken for credit, and are included in your academic transcript.
 You are able to work with the Leadership and Service Advisor to find internships that take place on campus, in the local community, or at some of the internationally recognized organizations in the Washington, D.C area.

-If you answered ‘Yes’ to any of these questions, we hope you take a close look at the WAU Honors College because we might be just what you are looking for.
-Please request an application form or further information by emailing email@example.com or apply now by filling out an application today.
+If any of this appeals to you, we hope you take a close look at the WAU Honors College because we might be just what you are looking for.
+Please request an application form or further information by emailing firstname.lastname@example.org or apply now by filling out an application today.